ImReaper10/osiris-core/client-sdk/Advanced Features Help.md

 ### Retry Function Calls - `retryFunctionCall`

 The `retryFunctionCall` API is used to retry a function call in case of a network failure or function exception.
-Currently, for development purposes, there is a set chance of a fake network failure happening which you can see below.
-The function retries the call up to a specified number of times before throwing an exception if all attempts fail.
+It retries the call up to a specified number of times before throwing an exception if all attempts fail.

 #### Parameters:
 - `function_name` (str): The name of the function to call.
 - `*args` (tuple): Arguments to pass to the function.
 - `retries` (int, optional): Number of retry attempts.
 Default is 3.
-- `logging` (bool, optional): Whether or not to log each failure
+- `logging` (bool, optional): Whether or not to log each failure.

 #### Global Function:
-- Use `osirisclient.set_chance_of_network_failure(float from 0 to 1)` to change the chance of a retry failing
+- Use `set_chance_of_network_failure(float from 0 to 1)` to change the chance of a network failure, by default it is 0.

 #### Returns:
 - Result of the function call if successful.